 Read Full Bio

 Carmen Gheorghe is a Roma feminist, activist and scholar.
-She holds a PhD since 2014 in Political Science on standpoint feminism, addressing Roma women and politics of identities.
-She has been engaged in civil society for the last 21 years and her main work was focused on Roma women and girls rights through grassroots work, community development, gender issues, intersectionality, politics of identity, gender based violence and reproductive justice.
+Since 2014 she has held a PhD in Political Science on standpoint feminism, addressing Roma women and politics of identities.
+She has been engaged in civil society for the last 21 years and her work has mainly focused on Roma women and girls rights through grassroots work, community development, gender issues, intersectionality, politics of identity, gender based violence and reproductive justice.
 She is the co-founder of E-Romnja Association, a Roma feminist NGO in Romania building a new narrative about Roma girls and women in Romanian.
 Since 2018 she teaches an academic course on Roma feminism and politics of identity at National School for Political and Administrative Studies and Bucharest University.
 She is an Ashoka Fellow.

 Read Full Bio